 Golf facilities have found their way into the media with alarming regularity over the last 12 months.
 Particular focus has been paid to metropolitan areas and the use of land for golf activity.
 As the pressure for land and infrastructure in major cities increases, questions about the value of golf facilities are being posed.
 Is it fair for these questions to be asked?
 Yes, of course, it is, but only with even-handed consideration.

 Some media coverage has been disappointingly predictable.
-Reporting that presents large bias and is intended to insight inflammatory responses from groups of disaffected people.
-While the challenges for cities are very real and the considerations quite in depth, this type of coverage can over simplify the scenario and is primarily used to increase the visibility and profitability of either the journalist or the organisation they represent and not specifically provide even accounts or even relevant solutions.
+Reporting that presents large bias and is intended to incite inflammatory responses from groups of disaffected people.
+While the challenges for cities are very real and the considerations quite in depth, this type of coverage can oversimplify the scenario and is primarily used to increase the visibility and profitability of either the journalist or the organisation they represent and not specifically provide even accounts or even relevant solutions.

 This is not the only coverage but it is clearly the most vocal and visible.
 It can often do a disservice to the reader by telling them what they should think and not allowing a balanced view, where the reader is left to make up their own mind.

 Through this, the positive representation of golf has not had much coverage, and why would it?
 A story about not-for-profit organisations supporting their communities is hardly “sexy” is it?
 It’s important though that there is balance and that misconceptions do not become false facts.
 I address a few of these below.

 You’ll excuse that this is a bit Auckland centric, most of the debate is occurring there, it does however, have ramifications for all New Zealand;

 Golf is not growing – Incorrect.